Skip to Content

 #9 Gear and equipment

-The right running shoes have a huge impact on running performance as they provide the necessary comfort and support to prevent injuries and help you run more efficiently.
+They provide the necessary comfort and support to prevent injuries and help you run more efficiently.

 Certain running shoes are designed to maximise speed and reduce drag on the track.